 This led them to conclude that there was a burial ritual and that smoking marijuana played a role in commemorating the dead.

-Many experts believe that the image of funerary rites included flames, rhythmic music, and hallucinogen smoke.
+Many experts believe that the image of funerary rites included flames, rhythmic music, and hallucinogenic smoke.

-This could guide people into an altered state of mind without really smoking directly.
+This could guide people into an altered state of mind without directly smoking.

 They also found that ancient Chinese people were not into recreational drug use but regarded the substance as a spiritual practice.

-This way, they were ushering the dead into the afterlife and helping the living to commune with the dead’s deities.
+They ushered the dead into the afterlife and helped the living commune with the dead’s deities.